New York Top Ten

 Flying visit to New York?
 Check out our New York Top Ten must-sees:

 By TTM on 13 November 2009 in Travel Articles

 The 'city that never sleeps' is one of the world's most exciting, most colourful and most intoxicating destinations.
-New York is shopper's paradise and though you only get $1.50 to the £1 (it was $2 to £1 in its heyday) there are still bargains to be had.
+New York is shopper's paradise and there are bargains to be had.
 Hoteliers, in particular, are frantically discounting their room rates to compensate for the drop in visitors.

 New York's chill out zone, Central Park, was the first landscaped park in the United States and it’s located in the heart of New York.
 Manhattan locals escape to here from their skyscrapers and hectic lives to enjoy some time away from the madding crowd.
 The park has appeared in so many films and TV series, it even has its own celebrity status.

 Don’t forget to visit the Strawberry Fields three-acre landscaped area of Central Park that has been dedicated to the memory of John Lennon who used to live across the street in the Dakota building.
 His wife, Yoko Ono, still lives there.